beavillata/Bancomat/README.md

 ### Encryption

 A system to store customer's data has been developed.
-To preserve those we elaborated an encryption method based on XOR.
+To preserve those we elaborated an encryption method based on the XOR cipher.
 The *csv* files are converted to *dat* using a secret key to make them unreadable.
 For educative reasons the *encrypter* file is included between the file and it is possible to convert files to read them.
 Normally this must be avoided.